C22-PS225/Lookies-lihat-suka-makan/machine_learning/README.md

 The used dataset were split into 3 sets, that are training, validation, and testing set.
 The training set contains 105 to 200 images of each cake's class, whereas 20 images are included in validation and testing set respectively in each of the cake's class.

 ## The General Information and Architecture of The Pre-trained Model Using EfficientNetB3
 The `EfficientNetB3`is a model that extracts some important features by adapting the equilibrium between the depth, width, and resolution of a network.
-We choose `EfficientNetB3` because this model had better accuracy than the other models we tested.
+We choose `EfficientNetB3` because this model had the best accuracy than the other models we tested.

 ## The Indonesian Traditional Cakes Model Notebook
 We utilized the `EfficientNetB3` pre-trained model to extract some feautures as it's mentioned above, then fine-tuned the model with adding the `CNN layers` on it.
 The built model generates 90.85% of accuracy in testing.
 Please refer to this [link](https://github.com/C22-PS225/Lookies-lihat-suka-makan/blob/main/machine_learning/building_model_90_accuracy.ipynb) to view the complete steps and result.